 How do I know when to keep my child home from school?

-With asthma and allergies, it can be really hard to decide when to send your student to school – and when it’s a good idea to stay home.
+With allergies, it can be really hard to decide when to send your student to school – and when it’s a good idea to stay home.
 Especially as school reopens after the COVID-19 outbreak, it can be a tough decision.

 Anxiety can often appear as an illness in children, if you think your child is not feeling well due to anxiety, call the school to get help for your child to feel less anxious.